San Antonio Texans

-Franchise history
+History

 Before the 1993 season, the CFL granted expansion franchises to the owners of two WLAF teams, the Sacramento Surge and San Antonio Riders.
 The Riders changed their name to the Texans to avoid confusion with the Ottawa Rough Riders and Saskatchewan Roughriders.
 However, the original Texans franchise folded without ever playing a down when its owner, Larry Benson, ran out of money and was forced to withdraw.
 In a second attempt to place a team in San Antonio, Larry Ryckman threatened to move the Calgary Stampeders to San Antonio for the 1995 season if Calgary fans did not buy 16,000 season tickets; the tickets were purchased, though Ryckman was forced to sell the team a year later.

 The Surge changed their name to the Gold Miners, and played the 1993 and 1994 seasons in Sacramento.
 However, their home stadium, Sacramento State's Hornet Stadium, was completely inadequate as a professional football venue.
 At the time, it consisted mostly of temporary-style bleacher seats, had few amenities and did not have permanent bathrooms.
 Additionally, it was uncovered, and thus offered no protection from Sacramento's blistering summer heat.
 They were also relatively isolated from the rest of the league; for their first two seasons, their nearest opponent was the BC Lions, 890 mi north.

 Unable to persuade Sacramento State to upgrade Hornet Stadium to something approaching CFL standards, Anderson tried to build a new stadium, but those plans fizzled.
 Neither of the other two stadiums in the Sacramento area, Toomey Field and Charles C. Hughes Stadium, offered anything significantly better; like Hornet Stadium, they were both inadequate even for temporary use.
 The failure of the Las Vegas Posse after only one season left the Gold Miners once again isolated from the rest of the league.
 Faced with an inadequate stadium and an unsustainable travel situation, Anderson reluctantly opted to move the team to San Antonio as the Texans.
 The move brought the Texans closer to the league's three Southern teams—the Birmingham Barracudas, Memphis Mad Dogs and Shreveport Pirates.